Step by stepLast

 But which Zetec engine do I need?

 There are four different 16V Zetec engines used in the late model Fords (1990->), the Series 1 Zetec, Series 2 Zetec-E and the latest Series 3 Zetec-R, not to mention the Yamaha developed all alloy Zetec-S engine.
-We're only concentrating on the non-Zetec-S variants.
+We're concentrating on the non-Zetec-S variants.

 So how do I tell them apart?